Presentation at Matlab Coders event

 %Open a new figure on monitor 2: HWIN=figure('pos',[2073 553 560 420]); %Create the MapViewer object m = modelit.mapviewer.MapViewer(HWIN); %Center the map in the figure set(m.handle,'units','normalized','pos',[.1 .1 .8 .8]); %Select the Area to display (in this case: the Netherlands) setVisibleRectangle(m, [ 2.4558 50.7183 5.7675 2.6999]); %A Matlab figure with a zoomable map is now visible. %Its content is served by (for example) http://a.tile.openstreetmap.org %Continue by plotting some data of our own: %load linedata for the Dutch Motorway&Trunk roads network: data=load('highways.mat') %Plot the data h=line(data.x,data.y,'parent',m,'color','r','linew',2) %h is a native Matlab line object get(h) set(h,'color','b') set(h,'buttondown',@(o,e)disp('Button Pressed'))

-The MapViewer object contains the methods line, patch and text to plot data on top of the map.
-These are used in exactlty the same manner as Matlabs native line, patch and text methods.
+The MapViewer object contains the methods line, patch, image and text to plot data on top of the map.
+These are used in exactlty the same manner as Matlabs native line, patch, image and text methods.
 For example, to overlay a road network we load some sample data from the dataset “highways.mat”.
 This dataset contains the vectors “x” and “y” being the (WGS) coordinates of each road segment, separated by NaN values.
-Using the line method creates a native Handle Graphics line object, so line attributes can be used to customize appearance or to add interactive properties.
+The line method creates a native Handle Graphics line object, so line attributes can be used to customize appearance or to add interactive properties.

--1-: replace the line that creates the axes that holds your spatial data with a call to MapViewer.
+The conversion of legacy code that displays spatial data starts with replacing the line that creates the original axes with a call to MapViewer.

 - was created by Modelit and has been used in various applications for several years;